 How is UARS diagnosed?

-If Dr. Nancy Gill, who is a member of the American Academy of Sleep Medicine and the American Academy of Dental Sleep Medicine, suspects a patient may be suffering from UARS, she will have the patient do a polysomnogram, colloquially known as a sleep study.
+If our doctor, who is a member of the American Academy of Sleep Medicine and the American Academy of Dental Sleep Medicine, suspects a patient may be suffering from UARS, she will have the patient do a polysomnogram, colloquially known as a sleep study.
 These tests are conducted at a sleep center, where the patient is attached to monitoring equipment.
 This equipment records these functions: